denten-books/plain-text/0-intro.md

 code that produces it.
 Forces of capital and control exploit that gap, obscuring the workings of the device.[^ln-capital]

-Extant models of literary transmission assume movement through passive and immutable media.
-Paper offers the document of record, which, once archived, does not change its contents.
-By using analytic techniques like genetic criticism and forensic reading, it is therefore possible to reconstruct if not "authorial intent," then at least a trace of the author's hand.
-In some contexts, we may even ascribe properties like "fidelity" to "original" works of art.
-When media are immutable, we imagine a sort of a causal custody chain between works and their creators, which at some point of creation occupy the same contiguous space and time.
-Mechanical reproduction of print has introduced a range of devices that mediate between the author and the reader.
-Distance, time, and mediation subsequently weaken facile notions of authorial fidelity or intent.
-At the very least, we know that editorial practices, publishing markets, and communication technologies introduce an unintended element of noise into the channel.
-But we have yet to understand the impact of the computed, dynamic inscription.
-Unlike pen and paper which come in direct contact with each other, the contact between keyboard and screen is fundamentally a simulated, programmed experience.
-At its worst, the connection suffers from intractable "man-in-the-middle" attacks, by which a third party maliciously alters the content of communication [@needham_using_1978].

 Changing material conditions of textual transmission push against familiar literary critical ideas.
 For example, as the mechanical reproduction of print weakens the material basis for authorship attribution, the notion of